Skip to main content

 Flow cytometry and immunohistochemistry

-For both flow cytometry and immunohistochemistry, samples of cells are treated with special antibodies that stick to certain proteins on cells.
-For immunohistochemistry, the cells are then looked at under a microscope to see if the antibodies stuck to them (meaning they have these proteins), while for flow cytometry a special machine is used.
+Cells from the biopsy samples are treated with special antibodies that stick to certain proteins on the cells.
+For immunohistochemistry, the cells are then looked at with a microscope to see if the antibodies stuck to them (meaning they have these proteins).
+A special machine (flow cytometer) is used to analyze the cells for a flow cytometry test.

-These tests can help determine whether a lymph node is swollen because of lymphoma, some other cancer, or a non-cancerous disease.
+These tests can help tell whether a lymph node is swollen because of lymphoma, some other cancer, or a non-cancerous disease.
 The tests can also be used for immunophenotyping – determining which type of lymphoma a person has, based on certain proteins in or on the cells.
-Different types of lymphocytes have different proteins on their surface.
+Different types of lymphoma cells have different proteins on their surface.

-Normal human cells have 23 pairs of chromosomes (strands of DNA), each of which is a certain size and looks a certain way under the microscope.
+Normal human cells have 23 pairs of chromosomes, which are long strands of DNA that contain our genes.
+Each chromosome is normally a certain size and looks a certain way .
 But in some types of lymphoma, the cells have changes in their chromosomes, such as having too many, too few, or abnormal chromosomes.
 These changes can often help identify the type of lymphoma.

-Cytogenetics: In this lab test, the cells are looked at under a microscope to see if the chromosomes have any abnormalities.
-A drawback of this test is that getting the results usually takes about 2 to 3 weeks because the cells must grow in lab dishes for a couple of weeks.
+Cytogenetics (karyotyping): Cells are looked at with a microscope to see if the chromosomes have any abnormalities.
+Getting the results usually takes about 2 to 3 weeks because the cells must grow in lab dishes for a couple of weeks before they can be looked at.

 Fluorescent in situ hybridization (FISH): This test looks more closely at lymphoma cell DNA using special fluorescent dyes that only attach to specific genes or parts of chromosomes.
 FISH can find most chromosome changes that can be seen in standard cytogenetic tests, as well as some gene changes too small to be seen with cytogenetic testing.
 FISH is very accurate and can usually provide results within a couple of days.